Skip to content

 What is NAT?
 Where would you use it?
 How does it work?
 What are some limitations?

 Network address translation (NAT) is a methodology of modifying network address information in Internet Protocol (IP) datagram packet headers while they are in transit across a traffic routing device for the purpose of remapping one IP address space into another.
+It is used to hide private hosts from one network to another.

 What is DHCP?